Mr Peter Choi 蔡彼得先生

 Since leaving the army Choi worked under the Hong Kong colonial government for two years to help rebuilding destroyed houses in the wake of the war.
 He then worked as a private driver for the CEO of Coca Cola.
 Before retiring he worked as a minibus driver for thirteen years.
 Being a photography-lover, Choi even volunteered as a photojournalist once in the Battle of Vietnam.

 In 2005, Choi presided over the Hong Kong Ex-Servicemen Association.
 Since assuming president, Choi, at age 84, has faithfully cherished the cause of the Association.
 Although the Association went through many difficulties at its preliminary stage, he insists that the Association has to be run at whatever cost since it guarantees ex-servicemen a club that could be used as a resting place for leisure activities.
 Choi is now retired and he is relieved to hand over the responsibility to his fellow associates who will continue to run the club.
 Choi lauded his fellow associates as a group of useful and helpful assistants.
-He knows that he will pass away someday in the future but he is happy that the Association can last forever.
+He passed away on 7 August 2020, but he was happy that the Association can last forever.